Skip to main content

 Python Dev Setup for University Coursework

 Set this up once, reference it forever.
-The same 8 steps cover CS50P on a Windows laptop, DATA 100 on an M2 Mac, and CSE 163 on a Linux lab box: install Python 3, isolate the project in a venv, install packages with pip, configure VS Code, wire up pytest, format with ruff, and ignore the right files in git.
+The same 9 steps cover CS50P on a Windows laptop, DATA 100 on an M2 Mac, and CSE 163 on a Linux lab box: install Python 3, pick a project folder structure, create a venv, install packages with pip, configure VS Code with the right extensions, wire up pytest, run your code, format with ruff, and ignore the right files in git.
 Every command below is copy-pasteable.
 If something errors halfway through, the next section names the fix.

 Step 1